 It’s okay to say no

 Being unable to fulfill unrealistic expectations is frustrating and can cause avoidable friction in a marriage.
 Sometimes, it is okay to say no!
 Part of clearly communicating to your spouse is the ability to know when enough is enough or when there is too much on your plate.
 Saying no may be disappointing for you or your partner, but it may be necessary to maintain your wellbeing and the health of your relationship.
 Acknowledge to your spouse that it may be upsetting or frustrating, but avoid feeling guilty.

 In the middle of a heated argument, it is often extremely difficult to remain kind and practice patience.
 Your words have the power to uplift or bring down your spouse – use them wisely!
 Words said in the moment do not disappear once the argument has ended.
 Be conscious of what you say and know the kind of power they carry.
 Be gracious and patient; give your spouse time to correct a mistake or to apologize for an error.
 It is okay to have expectations, but anticipating immediate gratification is dangerous.

-These five strategies, if put into practice by you and your spouse, can improve communication overall.
+These five strategies are vital to having better communication with spouse, if put into practice by you and your partner, can improve spousal relationship overall.
 Love is the foundation of marriage, but without a concrete way of connecting on a deeper level, marriage cannot reach its true potential.
 Learn to be active, be present, and be kind.
 Be willing to step up to the plate and create an environment of true connectedness in your relationship.